tobiasgerstenberg/causal_cognition/README.md

 __Process theories of causation__

 - Wolff, P. (2007).
 Representing causation.
 Journal of Experimental Psychology: General, 136(1), 82-111.
-- Wolff, P., Barbey, A. K., & Hausknecht, M. (2010).
-For want of a nail: How absences cause events.
-Journal of Experimental Psychology: General, 139(2), 191--221.

 __Dependence theories of causation__

 - Halpern, J. Y. & Pearl, J. (2005).
 Causes and explanations: A structural-model approach.
 Part I: Causes.
 The British Journal for the Philosophy of Science, 56(4), 843--887.

+__Optional__

+- [Hitchcock, Christopher, "Causal Models", The Stanford Encyclopedia of Philosophy (Fall 2018 Edition), Edward N. Zalta (ed.)](https://plato.stanford.edu/archives/fall2018/entries/causal-models/)
+- Wolff, P., Barbey, A. K., & Hausknecht, M. (2010).
+For want of a nail: How absences cause events.
+Journal of Experimental Psychology: General, 139(2), 191--221.
 - Halpern, J. Y. & Hitchcock, C. (2015).
 Graded Causation and Defaults.
 British Journal for the Philosophy of Science, 66, 413--457.

-__Optional__:
-- [Hitchcock, Christopher, "Causal Models", The Stanford Encyclopedia of Philosophy (Fall 2018 Edition), Edward N. Zalta (ed.)](https://plato.stanford.edu/archives/fall2018/entries/causal-models/)

 ##### 4/29/19 Causal perception